pallaviashim7/RecipeApp/README.md

 * Added UI tests

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
-* I am someone who likes to have its own model for each control , other than having to use the api data models.
-I firmly believes that having dedicated
+* I firmly believes that having dedicated models will help in decoupling the UI layer for network layer .
+For simplicity of the project i have not used that approach.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
 * UI design - adopted the bare minimum